Diego Salvador Martinez Hernandez De La Cruz: Departure

 On 8 March 2017, the character made "a shock exit" when he left the village, following the end of his relationship with Myra.
 Daniel Kilkelly of Digital Spy confirmed that Yepez had left the cast.
 Diego's final storyline saw him attempt to scam Frankie Osborne (Helen Pearson).
 When Myra learns the truth, she decides to "turn a blind eye" and move to Spain with him and their young daughter.
 However, when Frankie confesses that she and Diego also had sex, Myra breaks up with him and Diego leaves without a fight.

 Reception

 Laura-Jayne Tyler from Inside Soap said that Diego was her team's new favourite hunk.
 She added that she would not miss an episode of the show because of Diego.
 A Soaplife writer predicted that all of the McQueen family would find themselves vulnerable to succumbing to "toyboy" Diego's good looks.
 A writer from BT TV believed that Diego "causes a stir" on Hollyoaks.
 Ben Kelly from gay lifestyle Attitude branded Diego "handsome" and stated that the company's staff were keeping a "a very close eye on proceedings" between Diego and John Paul.
 Sarah Ellis (Inside Soap) said "call us cynics, but when Myra first returned with toy boy Diego, we couldn't help being suspicious.
 But after the handsome foreigner weathered the revelation that his lover wasn't actually a countess – bless him for believing! – he certainly proved us wrong."
+Daniel Kilkelly from Digital Spy put the inclusion of a Confederate flag during Diego's introduction on his list of 11 "blunders" in soap operas, writing, "It's important to give brand new soap characters memorable entrance scenes, but Hollyoaks took that a little bit too far with the introduction of Myra McQueen's toyboy lover Diego".